Fort Mason

 The San Francisco Port of Embarkation was the second largest of eight Ports of Embarkation through World War II and was disestablished 1 October 1955.
 It then became headquarters for the Pacific Transportation Terminal Command.
-It is a former United States Army post located in the northern Marina District, alongside San Francisco Bay.
-Fort Mason served as an Army post for more than 100 years, initially as a coastal defense site and subsequently as a military port facility.
-During World War II, it was the principal port for the Pacific campaign.

 Today it is part of the Golden Gate National Recreation Area and the site of several cultural facilities.
 The entire fort area is listed as a historic district on the National Register of Historic Places, with 49 buildings of historic significance, spread over 1200 acre. while the lower port area is a National Historic Landmark District, designated for its role in World War II.

 Geography

 Fort Mason can be split into two distinct areas.
 The upper area, sometimes called Fort Mason, is situated on a headland and was the site of the original coastal fortifications.
 The lower area, Fort Mason Center, is situated close to water level to the west of Upper Fort Mason, and is the site of the former military port, with its piers and warehouses.
 The Marina Green lies to the west of Fort Mason, while Aquatic Park is to the east.